 Pricing is one of the remaining mysteries of the Surface Duo.
 And while Microsoft is trying to position this device as a very different offering from anything currently on the market, we can at least make an educated guess on the price based on some other recent foldables.

 The Surface Duo doesn't rely on an actual folding screen, so we don't anticipate the stratospheric pricing of $2,000 and beyond that we saw with the Samsung Galaxy Fold and Huawei's Mate X. LG's somewhat similar dual-screened smartphone, the LG V60 ThinQ 5G, is projected to come in at under $1,000 when it ships this spring, with reasonably comparable internals to the Surface Duo.

 We would assume a premium over that pricing, as Microsoft is in a stronger position than LG and the Surface Duo has both some unique features and, from what we can tell, superior fit and finish to the V60.
 With all of that said, a starting price of anywhere between $1,200 and $1,500 fits what we know so far.

 When Microsoft announced the Surface Duo in October of last year, the company said the device would be "coming holiday 2020," and its official page for the Surface Duo still makes this claim.
 However, reports from Windows Central in February claimed that the device is ahead of schedule and could ship later this summer, something that they reaffirmed in early June.

 Microsoft Surface Duo design and specs

 While Microsoft is adamant that you should not call the Surface Duo a smartphone, doing so is hard to resist.
-The device appears to use the same components as other modern smartphones, runs Android (albeit, a custom version of Android 10) and makes phone calls.
+The device appears to uses the same components as other modern smartphones, runs Android (albeit, a custom version of Android 10) and makes phone calls.